intel/QAT_Engine/README.md

     also does not support processes that fork (disabled by default).

 --disable-qat_mux/--enable-qat_mux
-    Disable/Enable support for building using the Mux mode of the Intel&reg;
-    QAT Driver.
-Mux mode allows you to mix Intel&reg; Communications Chipset 8900 to 8920 Series hardware and Intel&reg; Communications Chipset 8925 to 8955 Series hardware within the same system using a common driver interface.
+    Disable/Enable support for building using the Mux mode of the Intel(R) QAT Driver.
+Mux mode allows you to mix Intel(R) Communications Chipset 8900 to 8920 Series hardware and Intel(R) Communications Chipset 8925 to 8955 Series hardware within the same system using a common driver interface.
 You should only specify this option if using a mixture of hardware (disabled by default).

 --disable-qat_lenstra_protection
     Disable protection against Lenstra attack (CVE-2017-5681) (protection is enabled by default).
-The RSA-CRT implementation in the Intel&reg; QAT OpenSSL\* Engine, for OpenSSL versions prior to v0.5.19, may allow remote attackers to obtain private RSA keys by conducting a Lenstra side-channel attack.
+The RSA-CRT implementation in the Intel(R) QAT OpenSSL* Engine, for OpenSSL* versions prior to v0.5.19, may allow remote attackers to obtain private RSA keys by conducting a Lenstra side-channel attack.
 From version v0.5.19 onward, protection against this form of attack is effected by performing a Verify/Encrypt operation after the Sign/Decrypt operation, and if a failure is detected then re-running the Sign/Decrypt operation using the CPU.
-    However, future releases of Intel&reg; QAT driver code or firmware may effect this protection instead, in which case the Intel&reg; QAT OpenSSL\* Engine code-based protection would no longer be required and this configuration option should then be selected.
+    However, future releases of Intel(R) QAT driver code or firmware may effect this protection instead, in which case the Intel(R) QAT OpenSSL* Engine code-based protection would no longer be required and this configuration option should then be selected.
     For further information, please refer to:-